johnntourmas/sentiment-analysis/README.md

 # sentiment-analysis
-Python projects that was developed as a university assignment for the subject of Natural Language Processing
+Python projects that was developed as a university assignment for the subject of Natural Language Processing.